GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/summary-reports/index.md

-In contrast to Attribution Reporting API's event-level reports, which associate singular events (such as clicks or views) to [coarse data](/docs/privacy-sandbox/glossary/#coarse-data), summary reports provide aggregated data (such as the number of users who converted) attached to detailed conversion data (such as what specific product the users purchased). summary reports provide aggregated data (such as the number of users who converted) attached to detailed conversion data (such as what specific product the users purchased).
+In contrast to Attribution Reporting API's event-level reports, which associate singular events (such as clicks or views) to [coarse data](/docs/privacy-sandbox/glossary/#coarse-data), summary reports provide aggregated data (such as the number of users who converted) attached to detailed conversion data (such as what specific product the users purchased).

 {% Aside 'key-term' %}
 Adtechs [run an aggregation service](#aggregation-service) that processes